 Skip to main content

-Are we living in 1864?
+Are We Living in 1864?

 My heart sank.
-There it was on my iPhone: New York Times headline- Justice Dept. Asks for 1-Day Sentence for Ex-Officer Convicted in the Killing of Breonna Taylor.
+There it was on my iPhone: a New York Times headline—Justice Dept. Asks for 1-Day Sentence for Ex-Officer Convicted in the Killing of Breonna Taylor.
 It took me back to 2020.
 The deaths of Ahmaud Arbery, Breonna Taylor, and George Floyd made headlines and triggered Black Lives Matter protests across the nation.
 Thousands of us marched, raised our fists, shouted Black Lives Matter, kneeled, shouted I can't breathe, and continued to march as we shouted no justice, no peace.

 It was the year that made many of us realize that we hadn't changed much since the brutal torture and murder of Emmett Till in 1955.
 He was only fourteen years old when two white men brutally beat and killed him.
 There was no justice for Emmett Till 70 years ago.
 The judge rejected the Justice Department's sentence recommendation of one day and sentenced Brett Hankison to 33 months in prison for violating Breonna Taylor's civil rights.
 Was it justice?